lecamilotti/my_3d_portfolio/README.md

 ## <a name="more">🚀 More</a>

-This project was inspired by a JSMastery where they do a lot of nice content for frontend developers
+This project was inspired by a JSMastery where they do a lot of cool stuff for frontend developers

 <a href="https://jsmastery.pro/" target="_blank">
 JsMastery